The best cooling mattresses for hot sleepers in 2025, tested by us

 Nectar Hybrid Mattress.

-This is the end of Nectar's Hybrid mattress in a dark room.
-This is another one of our tips for a cooler sleep: keep your room dark all day so that it doesn't get too hot.
+This is an example of what Nectar's Hybrid mattress looks like in a bedroom.
+The room looks pretty dark, which is actually another tip for cooler sleep: keep your room dark all day so that it doesn't get too hot.

 (Image credit: Nectar)